 We partner with individuals and organizations to fund our Every Kids Sports Pass.
 This program removes the financial obstacle of participation.
 We encourage families to apply four times per year, per kid, allowing for multi-sport experiences and kid choice.

 Our dream is to help 100,000 kids from low-income families play youth sports.
 Together, we’ll make that dream their reality.donate

-The Every Kid Sports Pass
+Our solution: The Every Kid Sports Pass.

-encouraging the development of multi-sport participation
+Encourages the development of multi-sport participation.

 up to four times a year, per child, for participation in sports of their child’s choice.